Giving up smoking is never easy but for those who are determined to quit, there's more support available than ever before. So where do you start?

 Alternatively nicotine patches can be worn round the clock and release nicotine gradually during the day, directly into the bloodstream.
 Patches with differing amounts of nicotine are available so that you can slowly cut down.
 As you're not directly replacing each cigarette with a lozenge or gum, they help you to break the physical habit as well as the nicotine addiction.

-- If you find telling others too much pressure, just decide for yourself that you are stopping and count the days you've managed to remain smoke free.
+4. If telling others proves too much pressure, just decide for yourself that you are stopping and count the days you've managed to remain smoke free.

 For more information visit: http://www.nhs.uk/livewell/smoking/Pages/stopsmokingnewhome.aspx